tmweigand/PMMoTo/docs/examples/connected_pathways.rst

 Step 6: Inlet/Outlet Connectivity
 ---------------------------------

-The labeled voxels can be assess to determine if the are connected to the inlet and/or outlet of the porous media.
-A voxel is connected to the inlet/outlet if the voxel lies on the inlet/outlet face.
-If a labeled set of voxels is location on both the inlet and the outlet, the labeled set is a connected pathway.
-If a labeled set of voxels is not connected to an inlet or outlet, the labeled set is isolated.
+The labeled image returned by ``connect_components`` can be analyzed to determine which labels are connected to the inlet and/or outlet of the domain.
+A voxel is considered connected to the inlet or outlet if it lies on the corresponding face of the domain.
+If a labeled set of voxels spans both the inlet and outlet faces, it represents a connected pathway through the domain.
+In contrast, if a labeled set is not connected to either the inlet or outlet, the labeled set is isolated.

 .. code-block:: python